Commonly asked questions about Oh So Portraits pet prints

 - A standing pose is also ok but, depending what letter/shape the subject is going in, a lot of the body may not shown.

-- A general rule of thumb - take the picture at the same level as your subject’s eyes.
+- A general rule of thumb - take the picture at the same level as your cat or dog’s eyes.
 And if they are looking at you this creates a more personal connection between you, the viewer, and the final picture.

 My dog is sitting in long grass - can I use that one?